HarshCasper/Rotten-Scripts/Python/Subreddit_Image_Scrapper/README.md

 ## Description

-- This scrip helps you too download images from a particular subreddit in local system.
+- This script helps you to download images from a particular subreddit in the local system.
-- You have choice:
+- You have a choice:
-  - To select your favoroit Subreddit
+  - To select your favorite Subreddit
-  - Select number of images you want to download (go for more than 4)
+  - Select the number of images you want to download (go for more than 4)
   - Sort method you want.
 (New, Hot, Top)

 ## Setup instructions